 If you haven’t come across Depop yet, think of this app as Etsy meets Instagram.
-The UK business first launched in 2013 and gained nearly 2 million users its first year.
-While that growth may not be stunning compared to say, Snapchat, it’s gained considerable traction with millennials.
+The UK business first launched in 2013 and gained nearly 2 million users in its first year.
+While that growth may not be stunning compared to say, Snapchat, it’s gained considerable traction with millennials – the demographic that typically drives new channel adoption.
 Depop is chock full of vintage stuff (100,000 items at the last count).
 Mostly clothes, but plenty of shoes and a smattering of vinyl records.

 Depop has the opportunity to be distruptive in the retail space.
 However, collaborative apps are not without criticism.
 AirBnB rents more rooms the The Hilton Group, but they are not subject to the same taxes or regulations that a traditional hotel chain has (and I won’t even mention the controversies associated with Uber).
 They’ve also attracted not just those with a spare room for the night, but people investing and making a living from AirBnB properties.